Computational advantage from quantum superposition of multiple temporal orders of photonic gates: Appendix

 \subsubsection{Causal witnesses with finitely many settings}

-As is clear from the discussion in App.~\ref{subsec:causal_attacks}, if one only uses the sets from Tables~1 and 2 in Chart~\ref{tab:4setsU}, then one can only get a trivial causal bound $p_\text{succ}^\text{CCGO} = 1$.
+As is clear from the discussion in App.~\ref{subsec:causal_attacks}, if one only uses the sets from Tables~\ref{tab:4setsU}a and \ref{tab:4setsU}b, then one can only get a trivial causal bound $p_\text{succ}^\text{CCGO} = 1$.
 In order to get a nontrivial bound, one needs to consider some other possible sets of unitaries.

 To this end, we considered unitaries taken from the set

 (which have the nice property that their Choi matrices $\KetBra{U}$ span the full 10-dimensional space of all possible Choi matrices for qubit unitaries), and looked for which sets $\mathsf U = \{U_A,U_B,U_C,U_D\}$ with $U_i\in \mathcal G$ satisfy the promise of Eq.~\eqref{eq:property_Hadamard}.
 We found 460 different such sets: 316 satisfying the promise for $y=0$, 60 for $y=1$, 42 for $y=2$ and again 42 for $y=3$.